January 1968 – Band probably did one or two shows at the Cheetah Club in LA

 Where Shep saw the band for the first time?
 Probably saw them before.

 Gig takes place on the old Cheetah Ballroom pier with audience on the beach below.
-Estimated 30,000 turned up for the show.
+There was also a show (after 8:00PM inside the Cheetah Club, which is where the Alice Cooper band performed.
+Estimated 30,000 turned up for the entire show.

 Michael Bruce and the ‘’clearing out of the Cheetah” after two songs……….